Advertisement

 Meditate and Breathe Deeply

 Meditation not only helps reduce stress by lowering your heart rate and blood pressure, it can also help you focus, learn, and remember.
 Try it by sitting in a quiet, comfortable place, closing your eyes and relaxing your muscles.
-Breathe through your nose and, as you exhale, silently say a single-syllable word, such as om.
-Do this for 10 to 20 minutes.
+Breathe through your nose and, as you exhale, notice the feeling of the breath going out.
+Breathe in again, and focus again on your exhalation.
+Try this for 5 minutes at a time, and as you develop more patience, try for 10 minutes or longer.
 When you're done, sit quietly and keep your eyes closed for a few minutes.
 Open your eyes and sit quietly for another few minutes before getting up.
-Get more meditation tips.
+If you need a hand, try starting this simple meditation practice to help focus your mind and body.

 drinking tea while looking outside